Modernising topographic mapping in Cyprus

 5 years of effort in 2 days

 We also looked at emerging technical opportunities.
-Since 2011, Kadaster has transformed its topographic map production, using modern automatic generalization techniques.
+Since 2011, Kadaster has transformed its topographic map production, using modern automatic generalisation techniques.
 As senior adviser Magdalena Grus put it: “What if 1 click could turn 5 years of effort into 2 days?
 Let’s aim for that.”
 Furthermore, we introduced LEAN methodology, open data policies and applications of these new data.

 Key takeaways